 Because they connect via Ethernet, they can be positioned anywhere you need them.
 Because many IP cameras include power over ethernet (PoE), you can run them 24/7.
 This combination makes them ideal for many uses.
 IP cameras are common for 24/7 streaming, permanent installation in churches or conference rooms, etc.

 Using IP cameras with streaming video is a little more complicated than using webcams.
 It requires an encoder because the protocol most IP cameras use isn’t suitable for live streaming.
 You’re also looking at a pricier camera.
 Costs vary quite a bit, but a good IP camera is likely to run at least $800.

 An IP camera is a good choice of live streaming camera if you need a lot of flexibility in where the camera is located relative to the computer processing the image.
 Provided the camera has access to the Internet over a wireless network, it can be located literally anywhere.

 If you need an IP camera recommendation, I recommend checking out the PTZOptics product line.

 The best quality option for live streaming cameras is to use a professional-quality HDMI or SDI camera.

-While not as portable as a webcam or IP camera, they’re fairly easy to transport and use on site.
-For more polished productions, a high-quality camera is necessary to achieve real professional quality video.
+While not as portable as a webcam or IP camera, they’re fairly easy to transport and use on-site.
+For more polished productions, a high-quality camera is necessary to achieve real professional-quality videos.
 Of course, versatility and ease of use generally don’t go together.
 Professional video cameras aren’t as simple to use as a webcam.
 If you don’t already have experience with them, you may face a learning curve.

 This option requires a “capture device” to facilitate using the camera for live streaming.
 A capture device is either installed inside a desktop computer or connected via USB.
 It converts the video signal from your cameras into a form that can be used for live streaming.
 It’s also important to ensure that your capture card will work with your camera’s input.
 Check the particulars of the card and accompanying software before buying.